Winter Isn’t Only About Snow in Central Oregon

 There’s something invigorating about hitting the pool when there’s a blanket of fresh snow on the ground.
 For starters, kids will take any chance they can to go swimming regardless of the temperature outside and nothing says “vacation” like a day at the pool.

-Several of the hotels, including the brand new Hampton Inn and Suites in the Old Mill District, have indoor pools as well.
+Several of the hotels, including the Hampton Inn and Suites in the Old Mill District, have indoor pools as well.
 And there’s the unique experience of ornate Turkish bath at McMenamins Old St. Francis School in the heart of downtown Bend.

 Yep, you read that right.
 Surfing in Central Oregon.
 In fact, you can do that in a couple different ways here.